MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 ## How often is [!INCLUDE[prodshort](includes/prodshort.md)] updated?

 [!INCLUDE [prodshort](developer/includes/prodshort.md)] online is governed by [Microsoft's Modern Lifecycle Policy](https://support.microsoft.com/en-us/help/30881).
 This means continuous service updates and a major update every 6 months.
-Stay tuned for more information.
+For more information, see [Dynamics 365 Business Central Service Compliance](/dynamics365/business-central/compliance/compliance-service-compliance) and [Dynamics 365 release schedule and early access](/dynamics365/get-started/release-schedule).

+You can get an overview of new and upcoming changes in the [Dynamics 365 release plans](https://aka.ms/businessappsreleasenotes).

 For information about lifecycle support for [!INCLUDE [prodshort](includes/prodshort.md)] on-premises, see [Software Lifecycle Policy and Dynamics 365 Business Central On-Premises Updates](terms/lifecycle-policy-on-premises.md).